thecredibleway/thecredibleway-com/docs/jesus/crediblilty/teachings-of-jesus.md

 ```
 :::

-Jesus told Christians that they were the salt and light of the earth; and if the salt lost it's flavor,
+Jesus told Christians that they were the salt and light of the earth; and if the salt lost it's flavour,
 (their life doesn't bear fruit) then it was as good as being thrown out and trampled on.
 He added that
 their light should shine before men, not so they themselves get rewards or glory, but so that God would
 be glorified and people come to Him. **Jesus didn't come to destroy the Law or the Prophets; rather he